jgaeddert/liquid-dsp/src/audio/readme.fbasc.txt

     samples (overlapped by M) to produce M frequency-domain samples.
     Conversely, the inverse MDCT accepts M frequency-domain samples and produces 2*M time-domain samples which are windowed and then overlapped to reconstruct the original signal.
+For convenience, we may refer to M time-domain samples as a 'symbol.'

+symbol - one block of M time-domain samples upon which the MDCT operates.

 channel - one of the M frequency-domain components as a result of applying the
     MDCT.
 This is somewhat equivalent to a discrete Fourier transform 'bin.'

-symbol - one block of M time-domain samples upon which the MDCT operates.
+    Note than M is equal to the number of channels in analysis.

 frame - a set of MDCT symbols upon which the fbasc codec runs its analysis.
     Because the codec uses time-frequency localization for its encoding, it is